maxzheng/autopip/README.rst

     Updating symlinks in /usr/local/bin
     + wst

-Optionally use the `--update` option to update it daily via cron (may require admin permission):
+Optionally use the `--update` option to update it daily via cron (may require admin permission on macOS):

 .. code-block:: console